mirfan899/sppas/sppas/doc/06_scripting/63_python.md

 A file can be opened in an encoding and saved in another one.
-This could be useful to write a script to convert the encoding of a set of files in a given forlder to UTF-8 for example.
+This could be useful to write a script to convert the encoding of a set of files in a given folder to UTF-8 for example.
 The following could help to create such a script:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines startFrom="10"}